 On day 49 of my 366-day self-care challenge, I explored how the process of ‘accepting what is’ can be a healing act of self-care.

 Yesterday was one of those days where nothing seemed to go according to plan.
-Tasks that I intended to complete didn’t get done; progress that I hoped to make on projects didn’t move forward an inch; and the day melted away before my eyes, leaving me feeling empty handed.
+Tasks that I intended to complete didn’t get done, progress that I hoped to make on projects didn’t move forward an inch, and the day melted away before my eyes.
+I ended the day feeling empty-handed.

-And I honestly shouldn’t have been surprised.
-There were many reasons things didn’t go well.
+Honestly, I shouldn’t have been so surprised.
+There were many reasons the day didn’t go well.

 For one, I didn’t plan well.
-When I arrived at the food bank I learned they didn’t need any extra volunteers, which I would have known if I had scheduled in advance rather than just showing up
+When I arrived at the food bank I learned they didn’t need any extra volunteers.
+I would have known that if I’d scheduled in advance rather than just showing up

-Second, technology was not my friend.
+Second, technology was not kind to me.
 Despite resetting my password twice and trying to chat with an agent, I wasn’t able to place a critical online order.

-And third, my environment wasn’t conducive to productivity.
-I allowed too many distractions to steal my attention.
+And third, my environment wasn’t at all conducive to productivity.
+I was filled with too many distractions that stole my attention.

 Had I took the time to plan my day more carefully, I could have avoided at least some of that mess.
 Of course, these minor inconveniences were not catastrophic by any means.
 But nevertheless, when things don’t go the way we imagine, or how we think they should, it can be frustrating.
-At one point, I had to laugh at myself because I noticed that I was mumbling and complaining simply because I didn’t accomplish a few silly items on my to-do list.
+What did all that grumbling accomplish for me, anyway?
+Nothing.

 I’m constantly reminded that doing my best is all I can do.
-Sometimes my plans won’t play out the way I envision them, but learning to accept what is and finding new ways to move forward is the only way to achieve goals.
+Sometimes my plans won’t play out the way I envision them, but by accepting what is, I can continue moving forward.

 Accept.
 Adapt.
 Adjust.
-Act.
-Achieve.
 But not necessarily in that order.